timescale/docs/use-timescale/configuration/customize-configuration.md

 # Service operations - Configure database parameters

-Timescale Cloud allows you to customize many TimescaleDB and PostgreSQL configuration options for each Service individually.
+Timescale Cloud allows you to customize many Timescale and PostgreSQL configuration options for each Service individually.
 Most configuration values for a service are initially set in accordance with best practices given the compute and storage settings of the service.
 Any time you increase or decrease the compute for a Service, the most essential values are set to reflect the size of the new service.

-There are times, however, when your specific workload could require tuning some of the many available TimescaleDB and PostgreSQL parameters.
-By providing the ability to tune various runtime settings, Timescale Cloud provides the balance and flexibility you need when running your workloads in our hosted environment.

 <Highlight type="warning">
 You can modify most parameters without restarting the Timescale Cloud Service.